pcm708/BasicDockerExecution/README.md

 # BasicDockerExecution WITHOUT any docker.bat file
-We have 2 commands to setup docker:
+PreRequisite: Docker should be installed in the system We have 2 commands to setup docker:
 1. Creating a hub container:
 ## docker run -d -p 4444:4444 --name selenium-hub selenium/hub:latest